 - From Google:

 - “The law of conservation of angular momentum states that when no external torque acts on an object or a closed system of objects, no change of angular momentum can occur.
 Hence, the angular momentum before an event involving only internal torques or no torques is equal to the angular momentum after the event.
 This conservation law mathematically follows from continuous directional symmetry of space (no direction in space is any different from any other direction).”

-- Nothing there eliminates any stabilizing, or even resetting of the orbit after a disturbance.
-It is also not applicable because Velikovsky is INDEED talking about external torque.
+- Nothing there, it seems to me, eliminates any stabilizing, or even resetting of the orbit after a disturbance.
+In a sense the law is not applicable here because Velikovsky is INDEED talking about external torque.

-- Why these silly objections?
-Because belief is at stake.
-While Velikovsky’s is in the truths of the written words, and in a sense, a God-made world, Sagan’s are atheistic and in that Scientific Dogma, the New Religion without a God, as we have discussed so many times on this blog.
+- Why these silly objections against Velikovsky?
+Because belief and clout are at stake.
+While evidence for Velikovsky’s views can be found in the truths of the written words, and this world is, in a sense, a God-made world, Sagan’s beliefs are atheistic.
+This is a perfect example of Scientific Dogma, the New Religion without a God, that overriding theme we have discussed so many times already.
 It is a shame science cannot bring itself to at least consider human history when it discusses problems like Man’s and the Earth’s origins.

 On Terrestrial Geology and Lunar Craters